What Are the Red and Black Bugs on My House?

 Like boxelder bugs, you may find these unwelcome pests in high numbers, but they don’t typically cover sides of buildings in quite the same way.
 Instead, they’ll weasel their way into your home to escape the oncoming winter, buzz around your light bulbs for a while, then drop dead before spring.
 They are a predator to the native ladybug.
 And although mostly harmless, sometimes they bite.
-Here’s expert advice on how to get rid of ladybugs.

 Native ladybugs are less common than the invasive Asian lady beetle these days, but they are more desirable to gardeners.
 Unlike the Asian lady beetle, ladybugs do not bite or invade homes in the winter.
 Plus, their appetite for aphids and other plant-eating insects makes them a great natural pest control.
-Many garden centers even sell packages of them.
+Many garden centres even sell packages of them.
 (Here are more insects that you actually want in your garden.)
 The store-bought ladybugs can contain Asian lady beetles, though, so be sure to research the source before making a purchase.

 To distinguish between these two red and black bugs, look at their size and markings.
 There are many species of true ladybugs, but they are usually smaller and rounder, with little white spots on their cheeks.
 Asian lady beetles have more white markings in general, including larger cheeks and an M shape where the head meets the body.